 NAME SECRETS AGE

 service/kubernetes-dashboard ClusterIP 10.97.3.127 <none> 443/TCP 2m9s

-There are two ways to access the dashboard with tokens, the first one is using the default token that was crated during the installation of Kubernetes and the second (more secure) way is by creating users, giving them permissions, and then get the generated token.
-In the name of simplicity, we will use the first way.
+There are two ways to access the dashboard with tokens, the first one (deprecated, works only for older versions) is using the default token that was crated during the installation of Kubernetes and the second (more secure) way is by creating users, giving them permissions, and then get the generated token.

 - Run the following command powershell (not cmd)